janirefdez/BiometricsAuthentication/README.md

             setConfirmationRequired(false)
         }.build()
 ```
-In this case it has not been modified, so in the screenshots you can see that the description is in another language.
-The description is set to the default value and is set to the language of the device.

-Same in option `Unlock with Biometric Weak and Device Credential`, the device credential authentication button
+- Same in option `Unlock with Biometric Weak and Device Credential`, the device credential authentication button
 is set based on the device settings (pattern or PIN code) and also set based on the device language.

+- This example has been done with Biometric Library `'androidx.biometric:biometric-ktx:1.2.0-alpha04'`
+- To know more about biometrics check this [link](https://developer.android.com/training/sign-in/biometric-auth)